westpoint-robotics/usma_embedded_computer/README.md

 ### 4. Install ROS (Optional)
 - Follow instructions on [ROS Wiki] (http://wiki.ros.org/kinetic/Installation/Ubuntu) for installing the latest version of ROS i.e. Kinetic Kame.
 It is compatible with Ubuntu 15.10 and 16.04 LTS.
-- If you have an older platform such as Ubuntu 14.04 LTS, [ROS Indigo Igloo] (http://wiki.ros.org/indigo) is reccommended.
+- If you have an older platform such as Ubuntu 14.04 LTS, [ROS Indigo Igloo] (http://wiki.ros.org/indigo) is reccommended. [[g-r]] (http://www.german-robot.com/2016/05/26/raspberry-pi-sd-card-image/)

 ### 5. Pixy Cam (Optional)
 1. Install dependencies: